Actionable Offenses: Indecent Phonograph Recordings from the 1890s: Cal Stewart

 Cal Stewart (c.
-1856 – 1919) began his career in vaudeville after injuring his hand and foot working on a railroad. by 1895 he was performing in New York City at the Union Square Theatre, and in 1897 he made his first phonograph recordings.
+1856 – 1919) began his career in vaudeville after injuring his hand and foot working on a railroad.
+By 1895 he was performing in New York City at the Union Square Theatre, and in 1897 he made his first phonograph recordings.
 Stewart was best known for his monologues depicting stereotypical "rubes" and "Yankees".
 Working extensively as a performer and recorder up to the time of his death in 1919, he became a nationally celebrated humorist.
 The curators of the collection identified Stewart as the most likely performer of the first two tracks of the disc.

 Russell Hunting

-Russell Hunting (1864–1943) worked as a stage manager for a Boston theater, and recorded comedy routines centering on stereotypical Irish Americans from the early 1890s.
+Russell Hunting (1864–1943) worked as a stage manager for a Boston theater, and from the early 1890s recorded comedy routines centering on stereotypical Irish Americans.
 His recurring character "Michael Casey" became a centerpiece of his comedy and was widely imitated.
 Hunting was actually arrested by Anthony Comstock in June 1896, and served three months in prison as a result; he returned to the recording business upon his release, but emigrated to England in 1898.
 There he continued using the Casey routines to great success and worked as a recording executive.
 The curators of the collection identified Hunting as the most likely performer of tracks 3–11.